abrantesasf/abrantesasf.github.io/about.md

 ---
 layout: page
 title: About
-tagline: Who is Abrantes Filho?
+tagline: Who is Abrantes Araújo Silva Filho?
 permalink: /about/
 ---

+# About me

-Who is Abrantes Filho?
+Who is Abrantes Araújo Silva Filho?

-Well, my formal education says that I am a medical doctor with a master's degree in epidemiology (specifically in the area of research and statistical analysis of data).
+Well, my formal education says that I am a brazilian medical doctor with a master's degree in epidemiology (specifically in the area of research and statistical analysis of data).

 However, when you start to get to know me, you will see that I have always directed my activities